How to Renovate an Italian Home On a Budget

 You’ll probably be far too busy admiring this view than looking at the floor anyway!

 David & Gary are property restorers based in Le Marche, Italy.
-With over 20 years’ hands-on experience in restoring homes, they assist foreign clients who have purchased Italian homes and oversee all of the works needed.
+They renovate Italian homes & assist foreign clients who have purchased vacation houses and oversee all of the works needed.